 Complimentary Kogan First membership

-Cardholders can save $99 with a complimentary Kogan First Membership.
+With this card, you'll save on the usual cost of Kogan First Membership – usually $49 for an annual membership.
 The membership benefits include exclusive member offers, free delivery on thousands of products, upgrades to express shipping and priority customer service.

-You can apply for the Kogan Money Black credit card online.
-The application should only take around 15 minutes but it's important to check if you meet the eligibility requirements and have the necessary information before you get started.
+You can apply for the Kogan Money Black Card online in around 15 minutes.
+You can get started now by seeing if you meet the eligibility requirements and have details you'll need for the application.

 - Income.
 You must earn at $35,000 per year.

 - Residency.
 This card is only available to permanent Australian residents.

 - Age.
 You must be at least 18 years old to apply.

 - Personal details.
 This includes your full name, date of birth, residential address and mobile phone number.
 You may also need to provide supporting documents such as your Australian passport, Medicare card, current driver's licence (front and back) and/or a recent utility bill.

 - Financial details.
 This covers your income and assets like savings or shares, as well as debts and regular household expenses.